QodotPlugin/qodotplugin.github.io/docs/entities/cfg.md

 **Game Config File**

 See [Config File Properties](#config-file-properties) for more information.
-Editing this file is not necessary unless you need to include brush tags or face tags.
+Editing this file is not necessary unless you need to include new brush tags or face tags.

 **FGD Files**